fmarani/blog/posts/passion-and-pragmatism-in-it.md

 date = "2011-11-03 14:49:36+00:00"
-title = "Passion and Pragmatism in IT" tags = ["development"]
+title = "Passion and Pragmatism in IT" tags = ["development"] description = "Balancing the love of hacking with getting things done"
 +++

 Do what you love is what, for instance, Steve Jobs said.
 It does not get more true than that.
 Hacking has been labeled as a negative word, but for me has a positive meaning, which is the impulse of people to open things, learn how they work and change it to make it better.
 Hacking for me is a passion, something I always do with pleasure.